Nicolfo/thesis-management/Retrospectives/Retrospective 4.md

 ## ASSESSMENT

 - What caused your errors in estimation (if any)?
-Our estimation was really accurate, on average every task took as long as we expected
+  - Our estimation was really accurate, on average every task took as long as we expected.

 - What lessons did you learn (both positive and negative) in this sprint?
+  - We had the opportunity to reflect on the entire course and the project, and we understood the importance of teamwork and the power of efficient scrum organization.
+We also learned about the importance of carefully planning the product presentation to make the final product more attractive to stakeholders.

 - Which improvement goals set in the previous retrospective were you able to achieve?
   - Read the FAQ document made by the product owner more frequently in order to adapt to the changes.
   - Improve in the way we manage technical debt.

 - Which ones you were not able to achieve?
 Why?
-None
+  - None: we achieved all of them.

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
- -
+ - Better database cleanup before demo presentation.

 - One thing you are proud of as a Team!!
-  - We are proud to have achieved all our goals and demonstrated effective collaboration.
+  - We are proud to have achieved all our goals and demonstrated effective collaboration: despite being all in different locations during the Christmas holdidays, we were able to keep in touch and be productive.
+This sprint felt easier because we used our experiences in the previous iterations and were able to complete our tasks more efficiently.